openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 {mainmatter}

+# Version

+- The Editor's copy is here:
+- The WG version is here:

 # Introduction

 This specification defines an API that is used to issue verifiable credentials.
 W3C formats [@VC_DATA] as well as other Credential formats, like [@ISO.18013-5], are supported.